DavidFidge/WaveFunctionCollapse/README.md

 ## Examples

-See the WaveFunctionCollapse project for a series of example projects which will help you understand the various features~~~~.
+See the WaveFunctionCollapse project for a series of example projects which will help you understand the various features.